RevitalYedidi/Wireless-Intercom/README.md

 All door opener data, including time and date and door opener identification information, will be collected into a database to which only the administrator can access, which can export this data to a neat Excel table and draw conclusions and lessons.

-System Installation Instructions:

-The app needs to be downloaded and installed on your computer / laptop.
-After installation, click the icon to start the system.

 Instructions for system users: